- Click on the following link to download an Absent Voter Ballot Application

 Absent voter ballots are available for all elections.
-You may vote with an absent voter ballot if:

 A separate absent voter ballot request must be submitted for each election.
 If you know before the primary that you will be unable to vote in person at the general election, you may request absent voter ballots for both elections at the same time.